AlexRossi6/Tablut-MinMax-AI/README.md

 - Random

 ## How to Run
-- server of the game: https://github.com/AGalassi/TablutCompetition
+- Run the server of the game: https://github.com/AGalassi/TablutCompetition
-- make sure you have numpy installed, all the other libraries are included
+- Make sure you have numpy installed, all the other libraries are included
 - Run the Barbarians.py script using python3 Barbarians.py
 - Follow the on screen steps by choosing either white or black and by choosing a timeout and an ip address.